 Void Return

-When a function does not need to return any value it is declared with the return type void
+When a function does not need to return any value, it is declared with the return type void

-For example, the function saludar()
+For example, the function greet()

 only performs an action, it does not need to return any value.
 In that case, we use the reserved word void